 View looking east at the platform on which the Temple of Augustus and Roma stood.

-The area now covered by grass in the foreground was actually the water(!) of the inner harbor of Caesarea Maritima in Herod’s day.
-On the left side, behind the bushes, are the remains of a staircase that led up to the temple.
-On the right (south) side of the image one of the arches of the vaulted substructure of the platform is visible.
+In the foreground, the area now covered by grass was actually the water(!) of the inner harbor of Caesarea Maritima in Herod’s day.
+In the center is the reconstructed staircase that led up from the Harbor to the Temple Platform.

 On the right (south), behind the four arches, is where the modern theater and museum have been constructed—in reconstructed ancient storerooms.

 On the left (north) the arches are from storerooms from the Byzantine Period.